 The SSL is used as a standard tool for measuring and managing net funding requirements and assessment of surplus or shortfall of funds in various maturity buckets in the future.
 The cash flows pertaining to various assets, liabilities and off-balance sheet items are placed in different time buckets based on their contractual or behavioural maturity.
-The SSL is prepared periodically for the domestic and international operations of the Bank and the utilisation against gap limits laid down for each bucket are reviewed by ALCO.
+For non-maturity assets/liabilities e.g. working capital facilities on the assets side and current account & savings account deposits on the liabilities side grouping into time buckets is done based on the assumptions.
+The SSL for INR operations is prepared on daily basis for the domestic operations of the Bank and SSL for international operations of the Bank is prepared periodically and the utilisation against gap limits laid down for each bucket are reviewed by ALCO.